hartwigmedical/hmftools/sv-linx/README_VIS.md

 ## Smaller

-In order to make the image clear at smaller sizes, we have increased the size of the font and the thickness of the lines.
-To make room, for the larger font, we have reduced the relative size of the segment track and increased the space allowed for the exons as shown:
+In order to make the image clear at smaller sizes, we can increase the size of the font and the thickness of the lines.
+To make room, for the larger font, we reduce the relative size of the segment track and increase the space allowed for the exons as shown:

 ```
 -fusion_legend_height_per_row 70